-§16-5X-7.
-License limitation; denial; suspension; revocation.
+§16-5Y-8.
+License and registration limitation; denial; suspension; revocation.

-- (a) The secretary shall, by order, impose a ban on the admission of patients or reduce the patient capacity of the medication-assisted treatment program, or any combination thereof, when he or she finds upon inspection of the medication-assisted treatment program that the licensee is not providing adequate care under the medication-assisted treatment program's existing patient quota and that reduction in quota or imposition of a ban on admissions, or any combination thereof, would place the licensee in a position to render adequate care.
-Any notice to a licensee of reduction in quota or ban on new admissions shall include the terms of the order, the reasons therefor and the date set for compliance. - (b) The secretary shall deny, suspend or revoke a license issued pursuant to this article if the provisions of this article or of the rules promulgated pursuant to this article are violated.
-The secretary may revoke a clinic's license and prohibit all physicians and licensed disciplines associated with that medication-assisted treatment program from practicing at the program location based upon an annual or periodic inspection and evaluation. - (c) Before any such license is denied, suspended or revoked, however, written notice shall be given to the licensee, stating the grounds of such denial, suspension or revocation. - (d) An applicant or licensee has ten working days after receipt of the secretary's order denying, suspending or revoking a license to request a formal hearing contesting such denial, suspension or revocation of a license under this article.
-If a formal hearing is requested, the applicant or licensee and the secretary shall proceed in accordance with the provisions of article five, chapter twenty-nine-a of this code.
+- (a) The secretary may, by order, impose a ban on the admission of patients or reduce the patient capacity of the medication-assisted treatment program, or any combination thereof, when he or she finds upon inspection of the medication-assisted treatment program that the licensee or registeree is not providing adequate care under the medication-assisted treatment program's existing patient quota, and that a reduction in quota or imposition of a ban on admissions, or any combination thereof, would place the licensee or registeree in a position to render adequate care.
+Any notice to a licensee or registeree of reduction in quota or ban on new admissions shall include the terms of the order, the reasons therefor and the date set for compliance. - (b) The secretary shall deny, suspend or revoke a license or registration issued pursuant to this article if the provisions of this article or of the rules promulgated pursuant to this article are violated.
+The secretary may revoke a program's license or registration and prohibit all physicians and licensed disciplines associated with that medication-assisted treatment program from